-Getting detained by British immigration was one of the most traumatic experiences of my life (and the only time in the last seven years I truly thought about giving up).
+Getting detained by British immigration was one of the most traumatic experiences of my life (and the only time in the last nine years I truly thought about giving up).
 A close second was when I got super sick and ended up in the hospital on Malta and then spent over a year trying to get fully back on my feet.

 Are you ever going to settle down?
 And will it be in the US?

 One of the things I’ve learned about myself in the last few years is that I am at my absolute best when I’m living in the moment.
 And so that’s how I try to live.
 Do I plan for the future?
 Sure.
 I save money.
 I plan on investing.
 I book things sometimes as much as six months in advance.
 But do I know if I’ll ever settle down for good?
 Not really.